 College of Engineering

 The engineering programs are offered within the College of Engineering and lead to Bachelor of Science degrees in specific engineering disciplines.
 Applicants interested in majoring in engineering are strongly encouraged to apply for admission to the College of Engineering (“undecided” within engineering is acceptable for purposes of admission), as transferring into the engineering college from the College of Arts and Sciences cannot be guaranteed at a later time.
-If you want to apply for admission to a five-year dual-degree program, please select a major within the College of Engineering (“undecided” is acceptable) and list both the program and the engineering major on the supplemental application form.
+If you want to apply for admission to a five-year dual-degree program, please select a major within the College of Engineering (“undecided” is acceptable) and list both the program and the engineering major on the Bucknell Writing Supplement (available from the Common Application website).

 What is the deadline for submitting SAT/ACT scores?